 about

 Heyo!
 My name is Alex Leahu and I’m an application security engineer by trade with an interest in all things A/V production.
-I’m also the sound director at a church in Chicago and help out in other areas of media production and technology.
+I volunteer as a sound director at a church and help out in other areas of media production and technology.

 Computer Security